arnab132/sortiri/README.md

 Sortiri is supported for ActiveRecord 4.2+ on Ruby 2.6.0 and later.

-In your Gemfile, for the last officially released gem:
+In your Gemfile, for the last officially released Gem:

 ```ruby
 gem 'sortiri'